kishoremongar/landing-page-dashboard/README.md

-# Next App Setup
+# Project Highlights

 This setup is for Next 14 app router and uses pre-commit hook with the help of husky to run lint and test before committing.
 Also additionally commitlint is used to check commit message.
+TailwindCss and react-chartjs-2 and chart.js to register is being used along with Redux toolkit.
+NextTopLoader is used for navigation progress.

 # Demo Login